Allocation Process and Projects

 To get a full-fledged project allocated to you, you need to apply for an allocation using the

 Allocations | New Request-form available from your Nectar dashboard.
 Once approved you will be informed by email and you will be the project manager of your new project.

-In your request you need to specify the cloud resources that you intend to use.
-If you’re not perfectly sure just yet, then that’s all right.
+In your request you need to specify the cloud resources (quotas) that you want to use.
+If you’re not completely sure just yet, then that’s all right.
 You will be able to request amendments to your project.
-We’ll describe that below.
+We will describe the amendment process below.

-More info can be found in the section Allocations in our knowledge base, including our current Research Cloud National Allocation Scheme (RC-NAS) Policy
+More information can be found in the Allocations section of our knowledge base.
+This includes the current Research Cloud National Allocation Scheme (RC-NAS) Policy.

 Allocation requester and project manager

 The user that requests an allocation/project will automatically become both a Member and the Project Manager of that project when it is approved.

 Project managers have access to a few functions that ordinary project members don’t have:

 - Project listed in My Requests, Amend/Extend ability